asotolongo/msmov/README.md

 * msmov.data_imported_table: store the information related to rows migrated using the function: `import_data_one_table`
 * msmov.error_table: store the information related to errors returned using the msmov for migrating

+* msmov.mssql_columns_type_change: store the rules of data type changes, the changes will apply when execute the function `msmov.create_tables_from_ft`

 ### Use
 ```
 --ESTIMATION and initialitation